Register TOTP

 Field Description

-User Auth State Indicates if the user has authenticated in this journey.
-If the user is authenticated (default), the user context is provided implicitly by the journey.
-If not, a user identifier must be configured.
+- If set to The user is authenticated (default), the user context is provided implicitly by the journey.

 User Identifier User identifier, specified as an expression.
 Only configured if the journey doesn't authenticate the user before invoking this step.